 You read how to prepare for the first shoot.

 Don’t look for lots of images.
 You can get those with your cell phone.
-Look for a very few great images.
+Look for a selected number of great images.

 Please check out some of the images I have taken, and judge what I can do: